komus-Israel/Machine-Learning-Spam-Detection/README.md

 # Spam-classification-NLP
 Classification of messages to spam or ham
+Text preprocessing and analysis was done using NLTK, a library for Natural Language Processing